opticfluorine/sovereign/docs/networking.md

 the coordinates of the blocks - the entity ID of a block entity is never synchronized between the server and client.

+Note that child entities of block entities are never synchronized to the client; they are always treated as hidden to the client.
+This limitation allows for a higher degree of uniformity among the world segment structure, thereby leading to better compression of world segment data during synchronization.

 ### Entity Synchronization

 Non-block entities are similarly synchronized between the server and a client whenever